Tags

 FAQ

-You can use ⋮ menu → Undo option
+• Or you can use ⋮ menu → Undo option

-If you delete the graphs there too, the they won’t re-appear in the Sleep when you delete them.
+If you delete the graphs there too, the they won’t reappear in the Sleep when you delete them.

-The Sleep Duration is total sum of all your sleep phases (Light, REM, and Deep), not counting the awake phases - because when awake, you are actually not sleeping.
+Sleep duration is the sum of all your sleep stages (light, REM, and deep), not including waking stages - because you are not really sleeping when you are awake.

-If you wish your Sleep duration is the same as tracking duration:
+If you want your sleep duration to be the same as your tracking duration:

-Disable the awake detection in Settings → Sleep tracking → Awake detection.
+• Disable the awake detection in Settings → Sleep tracking → Awake detection.

-You can also try to adjust the sensitivity of each type of settings to get optimal results.
-In most cases, too much awake periods are caused by significant HR peaks.
+• You can also try to adjust the sensitivity of each type of settings to get optimal results.
+In most cases, too many awake periods are caused by significant HR peaks.

-If you are not sure, where those awake periods come from, please use Left ☰ menu →
+• If you are not sure, where these awake periods are coming from, please use the Left ☰ menu → ic help q Support →ic bug Report a bug, and send us the application log.

 We use a different input than polysomnographists, and define our own sleep phases, reflecting an objective aspect of sleep, easy to measure with common devices.
 One naturally needs to ask whether there is any relationship between the EEG-phases and our ACT-phases.